 The Complaints Handler will:

-- Embark upon an investigation of the circumstances of the case by undertaking a fact finding
+- Embark upon an investigation of the circumstances of the case by undertaking a fact-finding exercise being impartial, open, transparent and proportionate to the seriousness of the complaint.

 - Establish where possible what the complainant wants as an outcome.